-Why Don’t We Have a COVID Vaccine for Pets?
+Why don’t we have a COVID vaccine for pets?

 Together, these factors convinced experts that a vaccine for pets was not necessary.
 In November 2020, the U.S. Department of Agriculture, which regulates veterinary medicines, said it was not accepting any applications for cat or dog vaccines “because data do not indicate such a vaccine would have value.”

-Keeping Mink in the Pink
+Keeping mink in the pink

 As the pet threat was receding, another problem was coming into focus: mink.
 The sleek, svelte mammals, which are farmed in large numbers, turned out to be highly susceptible to the virus.
 And not only were they dying from it, but they were also spreading it to each other and back to humans.